 L’Ahadepa school is a non-government community funded school which UHUK began supporting in 2009.
 We have sponsored children to attend the school, purchased equipment for the school and supplemented teachers’ salaries.

 The Earthquake in January 2010 destroyed the church building where the school met and the children were left without a place to study.
-We are currently renting a plot of land until the end of 2015 for the children to have class.
-These classes are still being held under a tent.
+We were renting a plot of land until the end of 2015 for the children to have class.
+These classes were being held under a tent.

 At present, there are 10 teachers and 169 pupils, most are rest-avek (children working as domestic workers or handyman for a family).
 Children are taught from 8.00am to 1.00pm.
 Additionally, they have physical education every Thursday from 2.00pm to 4.00pm.

-We are pleased to announce that we are in the final stage of purchasing a piece of land where we aim to build a 21st century school with proper sanitary facilities, canteen and appropriate classrooms.
+We have purchased a piece of land in 2015, where we aim to build a 21st century school with proper sanitary facilities, canteen and appropriate classrooms.

 L’Ahadepa’s school children have shown a wonderful resilience throughout the aftermath of the earthquake and are very appreciative of the opportunity to continue their learning.